-With over 1000 acres of owned hunting ground including 500 acres of flooded corn the property attracts thousands of waterfowl.
+With 700 acres of flooded corn the property attracts thousands of waterfowl.
 We are also adjacent to the historical 6000 acre Indiana Kankakee Fish and Wildlife Area.

-The club includes approximately 35 full time members and occasionally allows day hunters and guests.
+The club includes approximately 30 full time members.
 There is always a waiting list for membership as there is very little turn over.

 The Kankakee Marsh Hunt Club Members are dedicated to preserving our sport.
 As shown by their support of Ducks Unlimited.
 We even have our own DU chapter #8.
 Grand Kankakee Marsh Sponsors Group that holds fundraising banquets normally in the spring and is open to all

 All members support DU, including many members as Life sponsors including Gold, Silver and Bronze sponsors and even some as part of the “Presidents Circle”.
 We also host DU Leadership retreats and other fundraising events.